goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 }
 ```

-## How do I hide the search bar and categories?
+## How do I show/hide the search bar and categories?

+On a high level, if you want to show the search bar, use a `<gspro-item-gallery>`.
+If you do not want to show the search bar, use a `<gspro-item-list>`.

 The default setup of a Wishlist integration involves adding a [`<gspro-item-gallery>`]({{< relref "/docs/components/item-gallery" >}}) to your page.
 This component comes out of the box with a search bar and category selection sidebar. (see below)